Renault Egeus

-The Renault Egeus was a concept mid-size luxury crossover SUV presented at the 2005 Frankfurt Motor Show developed by Renault.
+The Renault Egeus was a concept mid-size luxury crossover SUV presented at the 2005 Frankfurt Motor Show, developed by Renault.
 It was described as an upmarket 4WD crossover SUV.

-The Renault Egeus is then succeeded by the Renault Initiale Paris and the Renault Ondelios.
+Design

+The Egeus features seating for four, with independent, swiveling seats.
+The exterior features suicide rear doors, as well as flush door handles with sensors that detect when a person is approaching and extend outward.

 Engine

-The engine is a 3.0 L V6 with 250 hp and a 7-step automatic transmission.
+The engine is a 3.0 L V6 with 250 hp, paired with a 7-speed automatic transmission, sending power to all four wheels.